 You must consider the money you will be spending.
 There is little need to hire an attorney if you cannot afford to live.
 The attorney you interview should give you an idea of the money you could be spending in your case.
 Take time to carefully consider the impact this may have on your lifestyle.

 Limited Scope Agreements

 You can enter into a limited scope agreement with your attorney should you have limited funds and want them to address specific matters.
 Limited scope means the lawyer will not be representing you for any and all aspects of your divorce.
 As an example, you may hire an attorney to address child custody and nothing else.
-This is often the case when a client applies for child support through the county – there is no need to have your attorney address this matter.

 - Child custody and visitation;